valencik/mastersAPSC/documents/thesis/thesis.md

 $^{232}\mbox{Th}$, $^{232}\mbox{U}$, $^{234}\mbox{U}$, $^{236}\mbox{U}$, and $^{238}\mbox{U}$.

 It is this structure that provides the most semantic information about the NSR entry.
-Thanks to the careful work of the NSR maintainers, the `<KEYWORDS>` and resulting `<SELECTRS>` fields reveal the NSR entry's content in a machine readable manner.
+Thanks to the careful work of the NSR maintainers, the `<KEYWORDS>` and resulting `<SELECTRS>` fields reveal the NSR entry's content in a machine-readable manner.
 Without this information any data mining project using the content of the NSR entries would require raw text access to the either the full document or the abstract.
-Unfortunately, getting full text access to thousands of papers is often significantly challenged by copyright laws.
+Getting full text access to thousands of papers is often significantly challenged by copyright laws.

 The selectors are computer generated from the keyword abstracts.
-The schema used in this work, as discussed in [Data Representation](#data-representation) has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.
+The schema used in this work, as discussed in [Data Representation](#data-representation), has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.
 The following quote from the NSR Coding Manual @nsr-manual describes the valid `type`s:

 > N, T, P, G, R, S, M, D, C, X, A, or Z, which stand for nuclide, target, parent, daughter, reaction, subject, measured, deduced, calculated, other subject, mass range, and charge range, respectively. @nsr-manual